 About The Brown Model

-The Brown Model: Pathways to Inclusion & Belonging tour seeks to acquaint our community with the pathbreaking programs and initiatives happening at Brown today.
+The Brown Model: Pathways to Inclusion & Belonging tour seeks to acquaint our community with Brown's pathbreaking programs and initiatives today.
 While the University has garnered national recognition for its endeavors, these accomplishments are the results of years of work that came before.

 In 1964, during the Civil Rights era, the University formalized the Brown University-Tougaloo College Partnership (BTP) to enrich both campuses through student, faculty, and administrative exchanges.
 The partnership emphasized financial assistance for historically Black colleges and universities (HBCUs), bringing national attention to the issue.